Geographically the Largest District in

 22 miles east of San Ignacio.

 Spanish Lookout, Belize’s most modern Mennonite community with approximately 3,000 residents, is located midway between San Ignacio and Belmopan.

-The community is spread out over open fields and small houses resembling a scene from the rural mid-west.
+The community is spread out over open fields with modest homes, resembling scenes from by-gone days of the rural mid-west.